ansible/community-docs/maintaining.rst

 Maintainers (including candidates) have:

   - History of multiple contribution to a collection.
-  - Exellent technical judgement in collection-related areas.
+  - Excellent technical judgement in collection-related areas.
   - Responsiveness to mentions in issues and pull requests.
   - Responsiveness to issues and pull requests assigned to them.
   - Read these guidelines and the linked documents.